 Norwegian tabloid Dagbladet reports that Norwegian authorities were in dialogue with the CIA after a Norwegian β¦

-Russian state newspaper Izvestia reports on the Norwegian Havana syndrome experiment, noting that the ‘pulsed β¦
+Russian state newspaper Izvestia reports on the Norwegian Havana syndrome experiment, noting that the 'pulsed energy β¦

 Norwegian media covers the Washington Post revelation.
 A government-affiliated researcher developed a pulsed microwave β¦